-21 People Are Treated After Nerve-Agent Attack On Ex-spy, U.K. Police Say
+21 People Are Treated After Nerve-Agent Attack On Ex-Spy, U.K. Police Say

 British police say around 21 people sought medical treatment in the wake of the nerve-agent poisoning last weekend of a former Russia spy living in the U.K.